hardcodes/lmtyas/README.md

 cargo test
 ```

-If test fails they may still be running.
+If test fails the external processes may still be running.
 To find and kill them and assuming you have no other processes with these speficics, you can enter

 ```bash
 # kill glauth ldap server